“Just adopt.” Right?

 Expectant parents have the right to change their mind about their adoption plans.

 Placing a child for adoption is the hardest thing a parent can ever do.
 It is full of fear, sadness, and anxiety, mixed with moments of peace and resolution.
 During the time between being matched up with an expectant mother and the actual birth of the baby, please don’t act as if this baby already belongs to you.
 Until papers are signed, that baby is not yours.
 Please be considerate and understanding of this.
-Of course you are hoping and praying that things will go according to plan, but often times, they don’t.
-Even when an expectant mother is fully dedicated to placement, she will have to make that decision all over again once the baby arrives.
+Of course, you are hoping and praying that things will go according to plan, but oftentimes, they don’t.
+Even when an expectant mother is fully dedicated to the placement, she will have to make that decision all over again once the baby arrives.
 Just prepare your heart: Nothing is set in stone.

 And the last adoption fact:

 In the end, it will be worth it.